-Both Wilhelmine Germany and Imperial Japan ended up attacking vital trading partners.
-Might China do likewise or will the twenty-first century prove different than earlier ages?
-Rising powers figure prominently in many case studies-Athens, Napoleonic France, the United States, Soviet Russia, Imperial and Nazi Germany, India, and China have all been rising powers.
-Might China miscalculate American responses to aggressive actions on its part, as others have done?
+Rising powers including Athens, Napoleonic France, the United States, the Soviet Union, Imperial and Nazi Germany, India, and China figure prominently in the Strategy and Policy Course.
+Why has the rise of some powers but not others culminated in war?
+As other rising powers have done, might China miscalculate American responses to aggressive actions on its part?
 Or will China, in the tradition of Sun Tzu, seek to "win without fighting"?
-Are there preventive actions that the United States can take to dissuade or deter the use of force or does the decision for war reside with Chinese policy-makers?
-Alternatively, does the most likely start to a maritime war between the United States and China involve U.S. coalition partners-much as the fighting between Corinth and Corcyra escalated into the conflict between Athens and Sparta?
-In short, why has the rise of some powers but not others culminated in war?
+Are there actions that the United States can take to deter China's ruler from using force or does the decision for war reside with its leaders?
+What would make for an effective strategy to deter China from war and why might efforts at deterrence fail?
+Does the most likely start to a maritime war between the United States and China involve U.S. coalition partners-much as the fighting between Corinth and Corcyra escalated into the conflict between Athens and Sparta?